Anne Frank’s friend Hannah Pick-Goslar dies at age 93 - The Boston Globe

 Advertisement

-Pick-Goslar recalled attending her friend's 13th birthday party and seeing a red-and-white checkered diary that Anne's parents gave their daughter as a gift.
-Anne went on to fill it with her thoughts and frustrations while hiding from the Nazis in a secret annex in Amsterdam.
-Anne’s father, Otto, published the diary after the war.

-Pick-Goslar recounted their friendship in a book by Alison Leslie Gold called “Memories of Anne Frank; Reflections of a Childhood Friend.”
-The book was turned into a film, released last year, titled “My Best Friend Anne Frank.”

-“She was a girl who wrote beautifully and matured quickly during extraordinary circumstances,” Pick-Goslar said.
+“She was a girl who wrote beautifully and matured quickly during extraordinary circumstances,” Ms. Pick-Goslar said.

 On June 14, 1942, Anne wrote: “Hanneli and Sanne used to be my two best friends.
 People who saw us together always used to say: ‘There goes Anne, Hanne and Sanne.’”